 This article is your guide to figuring out why your electric bill is so high.
-There are simple things like vampire appliances, outdated bulbs, and inefficient appliances that are stacking up your electric bill.
-In this article, we are going to discuss what can make your electric bill so high, and also provide a few solutions to help you save.
+Some of the main culprits are vampire appliances, outdated bulbs, and inefficient appliances that are stacking up your electric bill.
+In this article, we are going to discuss what can make your electric bill so high, and what you can do about it.

 Here at The Energy Professor, we want to give you the information you need to not only save money on your energy bill but to also become more energy efficient.
 We hope find this post helpful!
 And makes it easier for you to know more about why your electric bill is so high.
 Be sure to also check out our one-of-a-kind energy savings calculator!